-Question 5: The goal of the Wenner-Gren Foundation is to support original and innovative research in anthropology.
-What contribution does your project make to anthropological theory and to the discipline? [approximately half a page, single-spaced]
+Question 4: The goal of the Wenner-Gren Foundation is to support original and innovative research in anthropology.
+What contribution does your project make to anthropological theory and to the discipline?
+[Maximum: 250 words]

 The Wenner-Gren Foundation defines anthropology in its broadest terms as a discipline that advances significant and innovative research about humanity's cultural and biological origins, development, and variation.

 A successful application is one that emphasizes the contribution of the proposed research not only to the specific area of research being addressed but also to the broader field of anthropology.
 Applicants should be explicit about the potential contribution of their research to anthropological theory and debate in the broadest possible sense.
 What relevance and/or impact would your publication/s have for the field?